* Begin with the basics. Review your owner’s manual and follow the manufacturer’s service intervals.

 * Replace worn tires with all-season radials or snow tires, as conditions warrant; don’t forget to check the spare tire and jack.
-This is a good time to have alignment problems corrected.

-* Correct engine performance problems (rough idling, poor acceleration or hard starts) before cold weather sets in.
+* Correct engine performance problems (rough idling, poor acceleration, or hard starts) before cold weather sets in.

 * Carry emergency gear: flares, boots, gloves, ice scraper, high-energy snacks, a blanket, shovel, flashlight, tire chains, a few tools, and a cell phone.